walthill/EGP-410/README.md

    * state machine
    * steering

-Building instructions are left up to the student.
+Building instructions(TBD) are left up to the student.